hmrc/play-frontend-hmrc/docs/maintainers/adr/0007-bind-implicit-language-to-twirl-component.md

-We therefore made a joint decision to allow as an exception the passing through of an implicit Messages to Twirl components, making them Play framework aware, as a pragmatic exception to allow us to maintain our current testing strategy whilst not makng a confusing experience for service teams using the library.
+We therefore made a joint decision to allow as an exception the passing through of an implicit Messages to Twirl components, making them Play framework aware, as a pragmatic exception to allow us to maintain our current testing strategy whilst not making a confusing experience for service teams using the library.

 ## Decision Drivers